imballinst/imballinst.dev/src/pages/blog/lead-engineer-year-one.md

 ---
-title: 'Lead Engineer: Year One'
+title: 'Lead Software Engineer: Year One'
 description: I had the chance to become a Lead Software Engineer in 2023.
 This post reflects the things that I learned across the past 1 year.
 publishDate: 2024-05-26T15:43:16.123Z
 image: /assets/blog/lead-engineer-year-one/lead-engineer-year-one.png
-imageAlt: 'An image containing the text, "Lead Engineer: Year One"'.
+imageAlt: An image containing the text, "Lead Software Engineer: Year One".
-imageCaption: 'An image containing the text, "Lead Engineer: Year One"'.
+imageCaption: An image containing the text, "Lead Software Engineer: Year One".
 tags: software engineering
 visibility: public
 layout: '../../layouts/BlogPost.astro'